pycon-mentored-sprints/community-handbook/docs/mentors/01-index.md

 `!coc-report` | Starts a private coc report | This can be invoked by anyone in the `#coc-report` channel `!bang {username}` | Celebrate someone's accomplishment | We highly encourage you to use this whenever someone achieves something in your team.
 Please use `#celebrate-wins`

+!!!important
+    Check [Our server](../mentors/03-discord.md) for details on how the server works and rules regarding rooms.

 ## :video_camera: Sharing your screen and video

 ### Discord